donaldwuid/unreal_source_explained/main/rendering.md

 Which means, during one frame,

-- dyanmic primitive caches nothing,
+- dyanmic primitive caches nothing.
-- semi-static primitive whose vertex factory depends on the view, can only cahce its `FMeshBatch`,
+- static primitive whose vertex factory depends on the view, can only cahce its `FMeshBatch`, and generating `FMeshDrawCommand` in `InitViews()`
-- completely static prmitive can cache both `FMeshBatch` and `FMeshDrawCommand`.
+- completely static prmitive can cache both `FMeshBatch` and `FMeshDrawCommand`, once they are `AddToScene()`ed.

 ### Primitive Scene Proxy